-A Water Master Plan has been approved, in concept, by the County Department of Water (DOW).
-HoKua Place (formerly known as Kapa'a Highlands II) has a proven well site that will be dedicated to the DOW to feed the Department of Water's storage tanks.
+The Board of Water Supply has conceptually approved HoKua Place's Water Master Plan.
+The Property has a proven well site that will be dedicated to the DOW to feed the Department of Water's storage tanks in return for storage capacity.
 HoKua Place is committed to working with the DOW on pertinent water issues during the design and development phase.

-The Property adjoins the Kapa'a By-Pass Road to the south and Olohena Road to the east and the north side.
+The Property adjoins the Kapa'a Bypass Road to the south and Olohena Road to the east and the north side.

-The by-pass road is owned by the HoKua Place which is working with the Department of Transportation (DOT) and has been allowing for the continuous public use of the road.
+The Bypass Road is owned by HoKua Place which is working with the Department of Transportation (DOT) and has been allowing for the continuous public use of the road.

-The by-pass road will be dedicated to DOT upon final subdivision approval.
+The Bypass Road will be dedicated to DOT upon final subdivision approval.
 The DOT has stated,